You’ve made it to university. But the excitement has worn off and you find that you are not feeling yourself. Are you suffering from student stress?

 Sure you can just ‘soldier on’?
 Or that you are ‘strong and need no help’?

 Asking for support is actually the strongest thing you can do.
 It requires courage.
 But it is highly recommended.
+(Go read our case study of navigating mental health issues at university if you need inspiration).

 Our online booking site makes it easy for you to find a talk therapist that is just right for you, at a price you can afford.
-Book now and talk about your problems over Skype with someone who finally understands.
+Book now and talk about your problems over online with someone who finally understands.

 Still have a question about student stress?
 Post below in the comments.